endurodave/DelegateMQ/docs/DETAILS.md

 ## Sample Projects

 Each project focuses on a transport and serialization pair, but you can freely mix and match any transport with any serializer.
-See the `examples/sample-projects` directory for example project.
+See the `examples/sample-projects` directory for example projects.

 ### External Dependencies

 The following remote delegate sample projects have no external library dependencies:

 * [bare-metal](../example/sample-projects/bare-metal/) - simple remote delegate app on Windows and Linux.
-* [system-architecture-bare-metal](../example/sample-projects/system-architecture-bare-metal/) - complex remote delegate client/server apps using UDP on Windows or Linux.
+* [system-architecture-no-deps](../example/sample-projects/system-architecture-no-deps/) - complex remote delegate client/server apps using UDP on Windows or Linux.

 All other projects require external 3rd party library support.
 See [Examples Setup](#examples-setup) for external library installation setup.